Kelowna– 3199 Appaloosa Road

 For questions about the project, please contact BC Housing by emailing communityrelations@bchousing.org.

-BC Housing will be building up to 60 temporary homes at 3199 Appaloosa Road in Kelowna.
+BC Housing is building 60 temporary homes at 3199 Appaloosa Road in Kelowna.
 This project is a response to the urgent and ongoing need to provide housing for people at risk of or experiencing homelessness in Kelowna.

 This project funded through the Province’s Homeless Encampment Action Response Temporary Housing (HEARTH) program.
 The City of Kelowna has provided the land for this project.
 It is anchored by a Memorandum of Understanding signed between the Province and the City of Kelowna.

-BC Housing and the City have already successfully opened two other HEARTH-funded projects in the past year.
+BC Housing and the City have already successfully opened two other HEARTH-funded projects in 2024.
 The first project was STEP Place, followed by Trailside Transitional Housing.
-This completes our shared commitment with the City of Kelowna to build and open three housing projects of temporary housing in Kelowna.
+The project at Appaloosa Road will complete our shared commitment with the City of Kelowna to build and open three urgently needed temporary housing projects in the community.

-We expect site work and construction to begin in 2024.
+Site work is currently underway, and we plan to deliver the single-room units to the property in May 2025.
 We will continue to share details about this project as they are available.
-We currently expect this housing to open in 2025.
+We currently expect this housing to open in mid-2025.

 About the project

 The site will be designed to minimize impact on neighbours.
-There will also be security features for the benefit of the shelter guests and the surrounding community.
+There will also be security features for the benefit of the residents and the surrounding community.
 These include:

 • fully fenced perimeter